monsoonmaelstrom/book2/book2.md

 “Did you eat yet, Gavin?”
 Alex asks.

-“Not yet, but even if I had.
-I could always eat again.”
+“Not yet, but even if I had, I could always eat again.”

 Alex comes back and hands out menus.
 “They have french toast, Hazel.”